LukasCollishawM/hard-edging/README.md

 - **bandwidth asceticism\*** – origin only when the mesh genuinely cannot help
 - **meshocratic deployment\*** – whoever already has the asset “wins”

-If this sounds a little unhinged, that is correct.
-So is paying rent on the same bytes, every month, forever.

 ---

 ## Core ideas (philosophy hiding inside jokes)